University Graduation Requirements for the Baccalaureate Degree

 Graduating Under Earlier Catalogs

-With School or Program approval, a student may choose to graduate under the current catalog or the catalog in effect at the time he or she entered the program from which he or she is to graduate.
-University policy on use of earlier graduation requirements provides that if fewer than ten years have elapsed since a student's admission into the major program, she or he may choose to graduate under the requirements in effect at the time of admission, or under any subsequent requirements.
+With School or Program approval, a student may choose to graduate under the current catalog or the catalog in effect at the time they entered the program from which they are to graduate.
+University policy on use of earlier graduation requirements provides that if fewer than ten years have elapsed since a student's admission into the major program, they may choose to graduate under the requirements in effect at the time of admission, or under any subsequent requirements.
 If more than ten years have elapsed since admission to the major, the major program has the option of requiring the student to complete the current major requirements.

 Exceptions to the rule regarding majors may be granted at the discretion of the department.
 If major requirements other than the current ones are being used, a note to that effect must be made on the degree application.